 The City, as part of its annual budget process, adopts a five-year capital improvement program for the Electric Utility.
 The first year of this program becomes an appropriation, and the remaining four years constitute a planning document, which identifies anticipated capital expenditures and the related funding sources.
-The approved program additions for FY 2013 are \$44 million with the total five-year plan totaling \$226.9 million.
-Funding sources include charges to customers (3%), existing and future bond funds (41%) and deposits to the renewal and replacement fund (56%).
+The approved program additions for FY 2014 were \$48.7 million with the total five-year plan totaling \$249.4 million.
+Funding sources include charges to customers (1.3%), existing and future bond funds (54.6%) and deposits to the renewal and replacement fund (44.1%).

-The Capital Improvement Program (CIP) includes conceptual plans for the construction of additional peaking generating units in 2018.
-The city estimates the direct construction costs of such peaking units and related transmission and fuel storage facilities to be about \$74 million.
-While these generating units were initially included in the CIP to address electric transmission deficiencies in the City's service territory and to provide a greater flexibility in dispatching generating units to meet the demand, the transmission deficiencies have been addressed with the 230kV loop projects (See discussion in Transmission and Distribution Section).
-This 230kV transmission line will provide the requisite voltage system support and defer the need for the additional capacity.
+The Capital Improvement Program (CIP) includes conceptual plans to begin construction of additional peaking generating units in 2017.
+The City estimates the direct construction costs of such peaking units and related transmission and fuel storage facilities to be about \$70.4 million.
 The additional peaking generation will provide additional system support and serve as distributed generation, but is not targeted to support the need for additional capacity identified in the ten year site plan.

-The Electric Utility has completed the construction of several major substation projects including BP14 located on Centerville Road in the NE portion of the service territory, BP21 located on Mahan Drive on the eastern portion of the service territory, and the rebuilding of BP3 located near the Florida State University campus on Lipona Road.
-Substation BP17, located at the intersection of I-10 and Highway 90 on the eastern portion of the service territory is in the final stages of construction and expected to be carrying load in 2014.
+The Electric Utility has completed the construction of several major substation projects including an upgrade of the BP-4 12.4 kV distribution substation, upgrade of BP5 to incorporate a 230 kV to 115 kV autotransformer and switching station, construction of BP32, a 230 kV switching station, and replacement of the primary 12.4 kV metalclad switchgear at BP7.
+Substation BP17, located at the intersection of I-10 and Highway 90 on the eastern portion of the service territory was completed in late 2014 and will go online in early 2015.
 These substations have been located and designed to provide greater reliability and capacity in the eastern and northeastern part of the electric system by alleviating loading problems in the area that have been problematic over the last few years, and provide backup for several substations in the area.

-The City has been installing underground electric feeders for over 30 years.
-Electric has been on the forefront of the practice of installing underground distribution feeders; therefore, much of the system is 20 to 30 years in age.
-These feeders that are now serving both our residential, as well as commercial load, have aged and starting to show signs of deterioration.
-System Refurbishment funding provides for the replacement of these underground feeders and associated costs.
-We prioritize these refurbishments on the worst performing feeder segments.
-During the FY 2013 budget year, we were able to refurbish the following areas: Plantation Forrest, Meridian Place Apartments, Cercy Trace, and various other smaller loops.
-This increases the reliability for the customers that are served off of these circuits.
-This is a recurring project so that we can continue to maintain our system to the utmost performance.
+The City has been on the forefront in the practice of installing underground distribution feeders for over 30 years, therefore, much of the system is 20 to 30 years in age.
+These feeders that are now serving both our residential, as well as commercial load, have started to show signs of deterioration.
+System Refurbishment capital funding provides for the replacement of these underground feeders with priority given to the worst performing feeder segments.
+During the FY 2014 budget year, the City was able to refurbish the following areas: Van Buren Pond, Killearn Estates, Killearn Country Club, the Florida Department of Agriculture office complex, and various other smaller loops.
+This increases the reliability for the customers that are served by these circuits.
+This is a recurring project so that the City's system is maintained to provide reliable electric service.